modbotrobotics/zwssock/README.md

 ZWSSock currently implements the router pattern.
 Publisher pattern is next to come (JSMQ implements subscriber and dealer).

+## Usage

+To include the library in your project, use the prebuilt conan package or recipe, or clone this repository and build from source.

+### Examples

-To use the ZWSSock take a look at [main.c](https://github.com/somdoron/zwssock/blob/master/src/CZMQ-ZWSSock/main.c) file.
+To use the ZWSSock library take a look at [test/c_test.c](https://github.com/modbotrobotics/zwssock/blob/master/test/c_test.c) file.
-The project also includes [browser side example](https://github.com/somdoron/zwssock/blob/master/src/CZMQ-ZWSSock/Example.html).
+The project also includes [browser side example](https://github.com/modbotrobotics/zwssock/blob/master/test/example.html).

-On Linux please review src/CZMQ-ZWSSock/Makefile - CFLAGS and LIBS assume an installation of pkg-config.
-The code is tested with ØMQ=4.0.4 czmq=2.2.0.
-To build:

-    cd src/CZMQ-ZWSSock
-    make

-This  creates the 'zwstest' program in the same directory.
-By default `zwstest` will listen on 127.0.0.1:8000.
-Pass a different listen socket as single argument:

-     ./zwstest tcp://0.0.0.0:1234